 If you currently don't have a video segment selected to edit, tap Save to save any changes you have made and quit editing (or tap the back arrow to discard your changes).

 You will now have to select your sharing options for your Vine video.
+Your device will show you what options are available to you, and you simply tap one to select it.

 That's about everything you need to know and do in order to make and post a video on Vine!